avvydomains/indexer/README.md

 The default `Data Source` fetches event logs from the Avvy Domains contracts.

 The default `Database` is a generic NodeJS SQL-ORM which can be connected to various SQL databases.

+# Docker

+Check out `docker-compose.yml` for instructions on how to use the provided Dockerfile.
+Image published as `avvydomains/indexer` on Docker Hub (see https://hub.docker.com/repository/docker/avvydomains/indexer/general).

+# Questions

+If you have any questions, [get in touch with us](https://avvy.domains/contact).
+We're happy to help out!